mglantz/advanced-networking-workshop/labs/lab-1/README.md

 ---

-:boom: Task 6: Validate that your have a correctly configured inventory file.
+:boom: Task 6: Validate that your have a correctly configured inventory file, by opening it in VScode, or enter below commands in your terminal:
 ```
 cd $LABDIR
 cat inventory